by Nicole P

 YES!
 It is a great option since it is sulfate free, alcohol free, fragrance free, silicone free, and rich with emollient ingredients.
 Plus, you can use it only 1-2 times a week, which is ideal for the Curly Girl Method.
 To read more about the Curly Girl Method and texture typing, check it out here.
 (I love that this bar works for both curly girls and men.)
 PS: take the curly quiz to find out your texture.
 I’m a 2B.

-Yes, but not right away or at high temperature.
+Yes, but not right away or at high temperatures.
 Blow drying right away can cause the hair to re-solidify and leave that white/gray residue on your brush.
 You want to allow it to air dry as long as possible (and if you’re afraid of a weird flat / no volume look, but half of it up to air dry and once the bottom is dry, but the rest down.
 And once it’s dry, you can style it with low heat if you want).
 I like using a diffuser attachment with my head upside down, to circulate air but not heat it.
 Also to protect hair, do not use the highest heat setting on your irons/tools.

 It could be that your hair is holding on to the soap.
 Here are some tips: